-Federal tax law requires you to pay taxes on the cost of basic life insurance coverage over \$50,000.
+Group Whole Life Insurance with Accelerated Death Benefit for Long Term Care is administered by Allstate.
+You can view more information here. \ Federal tax law requires you to pay taxes on the cost of basic life insurance coverage over \$50,000.
 This is called "imputed income" and will be added to your gross taxable income.
 It will be included on your paychecks and on your Form W-2 each year.
 The amount of imputed income is based on your age and coverage amount.
 Choose Your Beneficiaries Your family depends on you for all kinds of things-including your pay.
 Make sure to choose the people and/or estate that should receive your life insurance benefit if you die.
-It is important that you make your beneficiary elections on the Brenntag North America Benefits Center website at http://www.yourbenefitsresources.com/brenntag.
+It is important that you make your beneficiary elections on the Brenntag North America Benefits Center website at yourbenefitsresources.com/brenntag.
 First, gather the Social Security numbers and birth dates for each beneficiary.
-Then, when you're enrolling in life insurance through the Brenntag North America Benefits Center website at http://www.yourbenefitsresources.com/brenntag, you'll be prompted to designate your beneficiaries.
+Then, when you're enrolling in life insurance, you'll be prompted to designate your beneficiaries.
 You can change beneficiaries at any time.
 If you die and have no beneficiaries on file, the benefit may-or may not-eventually reach the individual(s) you would prefer.
 The result could be a significant delay in payment during an already challenging time for your loved ones.
-Things To Consider When deciding whether to enroll in supplemental life insurance coverage, be sure to consider the following: Cost per Paycheck The cost of supplemental life insurance coverage is based on your and your spouse's age and level of coverage.
-You'll be able to see the cost per paycheck for your options when you enroll through the Brenntag North America Benefits Center website.
+Things To Consider When deciding whether to enroll in voluntary and dependent life insurance coverage, be sure to consider the following: Cost per Paycheck The cost of voluntary and dependent life insurance coverage could be based on age, level of coverage, and whether the covered person uses tobacco.
+You'll be able to see the cost per paycheck for your options when you enroll through the Brenntag North America Benefits Center website at yourbenefitsresources.com/brenntag.
 Your Family's Needs Remember that life insurance is intended to help protect your family financially if a covered family member dies.
 Would you have enough money to pay funeral expenses?
 Would you need to replace an income?
 Every situation is different, so consider your family situation carefully.
-EOI Requirements In order to buy certain levels of supplemental life insurance, you'll need to prove that you are in good physical health.
+EOI Requirements In order to buy certain levels of voluntary and spouse life insurance, you'll need to prove that you and your spouse are in good physical health.
 This is called providing evidence of insurability (EOI).
 If EOI is required, you will get instructions on how to access the form as you complete your enrollment online.
 Please fill out the form and submit it promptly.
 Full coverage won't take effect until the carrier approves your coverage.
 If you don't submit the EOI form or it doesn't get approved, your coverage (and paycheck contributions) will reflect the highest level of coverage that doesn't require EOI.
-10/12/22 AD&D Insurance Accidents happen.
+AD&D Insurance Accidents happen.
 It's a fact of life.
 But you can soften the financial impact of an accidental death or injury.
 Accidental death and dismemberment (AD&D) benefits protect your family financially in the event of a tragic accident.
 Brenntag automatically provides you with basic AD&D insurance, equal to two times your Basic Annual Earnings, rounded to the next higher \$1,000, up to a maximum of \$750,000, free of charge.
 And, if you decide your family needs more protection, you can elect supplemental AD&D coverage.
 AD&D is administered by MetLife.